MakeSchool-Tutorials/MS-2018-Environment-Setup/P1-Communication-and-Focus/content.md

 # Rescue Time & Self Control

-People kept calling Einstein a genius.
-He got frustrated and said "Genius is focus".
-Staying focused means not getting distracted.
 Here are some tools to not get distracted.
 Download them and install them, and then put a reminder on your calendar to try them out.

 [Rescue Time](https://www.rescuetime.com/)